OmriPy/Problems-Solutions/README.md

 # Solutions To Problems
-My solutions tot problems in LeetCode & Project Euler
+My solutions to problems in LeetCode & Project Euler